General

 - marketing

-The Evolve and Export focus area is for Victorian music industry professionals with a proven track record to undertake creative projects and professional development opportunities, including but not limited to:
+The Projects focus area is for Victorian music industry professionals with a proven track record to undertake creative projects and professional development opportunities including:

 - recording and release